syoder821/Amazon_Vine_Analysis/README.md

 - What percentage of non-Vine reviews were 5 stars?
 47.01% of non-Vine reviews recieved Five stars.

 # Summary
-The results from the anaysis do not show any positivity bias for Five tar reviews in the Vine program.
+The results from the anaysis do not show any positivity bias for Five star reviews in the Vine program.
 The percentage of Five star reviews in the Vine program was 36.21% while the percentage of non_Vine reviews that recieved Five stars was ~ 11% higher at 47.01%.
 Additional product categories could be examined in a similiar fashion to determine if this trend holds true.
 Also, the results could be analyized further to look at the average review ratings and standard deviation to determine if Vine members give on average higher ratings vs. non-Vine memebers.